 Some of the injuries due to defectively-designed roads include back injuries, fractures, neck injuries, traumatic brain injuries and various other serious injuries.
 To avoid these accidents, there are some important guidelines to follow if a person is involved in an accident due to a defective road condition.
 Some of these steps include the following:

 - Take Photos of Defective Conditions in the Road: Take a picture of road conditions if you are involved in an accident to document the defective nature of the road.

 - Make Measurements of Road Conditions: While it is a wise idea to photograph road conditions, it is also important to take measurements of the exact road defect that led to the accident.

 - Notify Within the Specified Time: A Michigan motorist who is harmed due to defective conditions in the road has a limited amount of time to notify related government agencies to conditions in the road.
 Individuals who fail to provide notice of this claim can have their cases dismissed.

 Accidents due to road construction can result in serious injuries and in the worst cases, even fatalities.
-If you are harmed by this type of an accident, do not hesitate to contact a skilled lawyer at Jay Trucks, PLC.
+If you are harmed by this type of an accident, do not hesitate to contact an experience injury lawyer at Jay Trucks & Associates.